huynhtrung1404/OnlineStore/README.md

 # OnlineStore

-This project is an example ASP.Net Core application based on EShopOnWeb.
+This project is an example ASP.Net Core application based on EShopOnWeb idea.
 It includes DDD and some popular design patterns (Repository, unit of work, etc.).

 ## Introduction